IgorLeanca/codexIsoTls/README.md

 ## Running

 The ISO 8583 message is defined in `src/main/java/com/example/iso8583/Iso8583Sender.java` as the `HEX_MESSAGE` constant.
 Edit the constant to match the hexadecimal payload that should be transmitted.

+Set `USE_TLS` to `false` when the target endpoint expects an unencrypted TCP socket.
+When TLS is enabled (`USE_TLS = true`), the application performs the handshake and prints the negotiated protocol and cipher details; when disabled, it logs that a plain socket is being used and skips all certificate handling.

 If the remote endpoint only supports particular TLS protocol versions, adjust the `ENABLED_PROTOCOLS` constant in the same file (for example, set it to `{"TLSv1.2"}`) to avoid the server closing the